makingtheimpact/simple-maintenance-mode/README.md

 ### Features:
 * Unique preview link - view the website while hidden from public
 * Page selector - choose the page you want users to be redirected to or display default content
+* Copyable bypass URL - copy the URL to the clipboard so you can easily share it with others
+* 12 hour cookie expiration - the bypass URL will create a cookie on the device that expires after 12 hours.
+So long as the unique key remains unchanged, the link can be used repeatedly, each time setting a cookie with the 12 hour expiration.
+* Countdown timer - display a countdown timer to the date you want the website to be live
+* Background images and customizable coming soon/maintenance mode page
+* Preview coming soon/maintenance mode page

 ### How It Works:
 **Online Mode:** When in online mode, the website is fully accessible.